Twix166/origins_gravity_reverant/README.md

 # origins_gravity_revenant
-This is an Minecraft Origins Data Pack for the Gravity Reverant Origin
+This is an Minecraft Origins Data Pack for the Gravity Revenant Origin